-- > In our climate, we do not always get enough sun. - Sunscreen reduces the skin's ability to make vitamin D - > As we get older, our skin makes less vitamin D
+- There are very few food sources of vitamin D. - In our climate, we do not always get enough sun. - Sunscreen reduces the skin's ability to make vitamin D. - As we get older, our skin makes less vitamin D.

 Osteoporosis Canada recommends that all Canadian adults take a vitamin D supplement each day.